thindil/steamsky/bin/doc/MODDING.md

   section of information, for example in the ship info screen.
 Optional.
 * Key `ContractIcon`: Path to the SVG image which will be used to contract an section of information, for example in the ship info screen.
 Optional.
+* Key `MoreOptionsIcon`: Path to the SVG image which will be used to show or hide section of options in information, for example UI to search for crew members.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode